pedropp98/USP/README.md

 Acitivities developed during my undergraduation at University of São Paulo (2020 - present).

 This repository is divided by each Semester, and each semester is divided by each programming discipline taken.
-This repository looks forward to help freshman students that may encounter similar programs in their classes or just want to take a look and analise a little bit more of the programming logic used.
+This repository looks forward to help freshman students that may encounter similar programs in their classes or just want to take a look and analise a little bit more of the programming logic used. any problem, question or mistake I may have done here, feel free to contact me.

 ## Semester 1 (February-June / 2020)
   #### [SCC0221 - Introduction to Computer Science I](https://github.com/pedrousp/USP/tree/main/Semester%201/SCC0221%20-%20Introduction%20to%20Computer%20Science%20I)